mirochaj/ares/doc/example_inline_analysis.rst

 Special Redshifts
 ~~~~~~~~~~~~~~~~~
 We'll often be interested in saving a series of quantities at the redshifts corresponding to the extrema of the global 21-cm signal, or the midpoint of reionization, etc. However, since those aren't known *a-priori*, we can't specify them like we did above.
-Instead, we tag a suffix (either ``B``, ``C``, or ``D``) onto pre-existing *ares* fields, i.e.,
+Instead, we tag a suffix (either ``B``, ``C``, or ``D``) onto pre-existing *ARES* fields, i.e.,

 ::